hacrot3000/windows-auto-minhook/README.md

 # windows-auto-minhook
-Improve minhook for Windows app
+Improve minhook for Windows app for NIM languages

 This is a special improvement for minhook just for Windows app.